 - Datasets not being refreshed and not in memory before refresh, yet started to show interactive traffic during heavy refresh times.
-To see which datasets are loaded into memory at any given time, a Power BI administrator can look at the datasets area of Datasets tab in the app.
-The admin can then cross filter to a given time by clicking on one of the bars in the Hourly Loaded Dataset Counts.
-A local spike,shown in the image below, indicates an hour when multiple datasets were loaded into memory, which could delay the start of scheduled refreshes.
+To see which datasets are loaded into memory at any given time, a Power BI administrator can look at the datasets area of the Datasets tab in the app.
+The admin can then cross-filter to a given time by clicking on one of the bars in the Hourly Loaded Dataset Counts.
+A local spike, shown in the below image, indicates an hour when multiple datasets were loaded into memory, which could delay the start of scheduled refreshes.

 - Increased dataset evictions taking place when data refreshes are scheduled to start.
-Evictions can indicate there was high memory pressure caused by serving too many different interactive reports prior to the time of refresh.
+Evictions can indicate that there was high memory pressure caused by serving too many different interactive reports before refresh.
 The Hourly Dataset Evictions and Memory Consumption visual can clearly indicate spikes in evictions.

-The following image shows a local spike in loaded datasets, which suggests interactive querying delayed start of refreshes.
-Selecting a time period in the Hourly Loaded Dataset Counts visual will cross filter the Dataset Sizes visual.
+The following image shows a local spike in loaded datasets, which suggests interactive querying delayed the start of refreshes.
+Selecting a time period in the Hourly Loaded Dataset Counts visual will cross-filter the Dataset Sizes visual.